madaster/madaster.github.io/ch/en/building.md

 - **CI Detail view**; go to the detail page of the circularity indication.

 **FINANCIAL**
-- **Materiaalgroepen**; ga naar de detailpagina met de financiele indicatie op basis van de Materiaalgroepen;
+- **Material groups**; go to the detail page with the financial indication based on the Material groups.
-- **Gebouwlagen**; ga naar de detailpagina met de financiele indicatie op basis van de Gebouwlagen en hun verwachte levensduur.
+- **Building layers**; go to the detail page with the financial indication based on the Building layers and their expected lifespan.

 **APPS**
-- If available there is a button for the functionality of the partner.
+- If available there is a button for the functionality of partners.